 (a) General.
 No assignment or transfer of this Agreement by a Party or such Party's rights or obligations hereunder shall be effective without the written approval of the other Party; provided that (i) Owner may assign its rights without obtaining the consent of Energy Manager in connection with a Project Financing and (ii) either Party may assign its rights and obligations hereunder to an Affiliate without obtaining the approval of the other Party; provided, however, that no assignment of this Agreement by either Party shall relieve the assignor of any obligation, duty or liability hereunder except to the extent such Party is expressly released in writing from any such obligation, duty or liability by the other Party.

 (b) Assignment as Security.
 Notwithstanding the provisions of Section 17.4(a) above, for the purpose of a Project Financing, Owner may assign to, or otherwise create a security interest in favor of, Lenders or their designee, or any other Person providing Project Financing, in Owner's rights and interests in, under or pursuant to this Agreement and the revenues deriving from any of the rights or assets of Owner hereunder, and Lenders, or any Person providing Project Financing.
-Energy Manager further agrees to cooperate with Owner and the parties providing Project Financing to reach Financial Close, including by entering into consent agreements with the Lenders.
+Energy Manager further agrees to cooperate with Owner and the Parties providing Project Financing to reach Financial Close, including by entering into consent agreements with the Lenders.

 17.5 Notices .